 Bordeaux had it’s own set of problems.
 There were 2 distinct camps here.

-Therefore, the main problem for the Bordelais was of competition.
+Therefore, the main problem for the Bordelais was of competition within French borders.

 Bordeaux was the last wine region to graft their vines onto American rootstocks and replant their vineyards...

 Bordeaux’s reputation was, as it is now, dependent on the fine wine trade.
-Producers here were therefore, the most reluctant to switch their vineyards to grafting onto American rootstocks.
+Producers here were therefore, the most reluctant to switch their vineyards to grafting onto American rootstocks to prevent phylloxera.
 Naturally, they wanted to make sure that this test proved fruitful in fighting phylloxera before replanting their prized vineyards.
-(Phylloxera is a louse that destroyed 40% of France’s vineyards).
+(Phylloxera is a louse that destroyed 40% of France’s vineyards in the 19th century and continues to wreak havoc today).

 Since Bordeaux was slower to replant, they lost ground to competitors.